Genealogical Population-Based Training for Hyperparameter Optimization: Introduction

 Successive-halving, introduced in \cite{jamieson2016non}, evaluates many HP configurations with a fraction of the budget, then inductively keeps the best half of the models, and doubles for each one of them the training budget until only one best configuration remains.
 This creates an optimization up to $n /\log(n)$ times faster, with $n$ the total number of configurations.

-HyperBand \cite{li2017hyperband} notices that when successive halving trains all HPs configurations with a fraction of the budget, the fraction needs to be chosen wisely: if it is too big, the training will be too long, and if it is too small, the selection of the best model will be wrong as performances might not be significant yet.
+HyperBand \cite{li2017hyperband} notices that when successive-halving trains all HPs configurations with a fraction of the budget, the fraction needs to be tuned: if it is too big, the training will be too long, and if it is too small, the selection of the best model will be wrong as performances might not be significant yet.
 HyperBand proposes to split the total budget into several combinations with different fraction budgets and a different number of configurations each, and then calls successive halving on all of these combinations.
 BOHB \cite{falkner2018bohb} proposes a variation of HyperBand, which uses Bayesian optimization instead of random search to find HP configurations.
-We particularly recommend \textsc{Feurer}'s survey on the subject \cite{Feurer2019}.

-All HPO methods described up to now follow the suboptimal strategy of searching for a constant set of HPs used during the whole training.
-Some recent RL (Reinforcement Learning) oriented optimization algorithms such as PBT (Population-Based Training \cite{jaderberg2017population}) and PB2 (Population-Based Bandit \cite{parkerholder2021provably}) propose an adaptive population-based optimization instead.
-By this approach, the weights from the best agents are periodically transferred to the weights of the worst agents, and some new HPs configurations are chosen randomly (PBT) or with a time-varying Bandit Based Bayesian optimization (PB2, BOIL \cite{nguyen2021bayesian}) in a single training run of a population of agents.
-Adaptive optimization methods also reduce the bias due to noise between validation and test loss as the HP configurations are evaluated several times.